debdistutils/archive.debian.org/README.md

 This repository was created using rsync from [the mirrors of archive.debian.org](https://www.debian.org/distrib/archive).
-The initial import came from `debian.snt.utwente.nl` on 2024-04-26.
+The initial import came from `debian.snt.utwente.nl` on 2024-04-26, and later synced with `rsync.archive.debian.org` on 2024-04-28.

 ## Cloning